vercel/next.js/docs/deployment.md

 See the documentation on [How to Deploy Next.js Sites to Cloudfare Pages](https://developers.cloudflare.com/pages/how-to/deploy-a-nextjs-site)

+### Azure Static Web Apps

+See the documentation on how to [Deploy static-rendered Next.js websites on Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/deploy-nextjs)

 ### Node.js Server

 Next.js can be deployed to any hosting provider that supports Node.js.
 This is the approach you should take if you’re using a [custom server](/docs/advanced-features/custom-server.md).